NativeScript/docs/content/guide/visionos.md

 ## NativeScript and the SwiftUI App Lifecycle

-NativeScript 8.6 brings support for the [SwiftUI App](https://developer.apple.com/documentation/swiftui/app) Lifecycle for the first time.
+Starting with NativeScript 8.6 we support the [SwiftUI App](https://developer.apple.com/documentation/swiftui/app) Lifecycle for the first time.
 For a better understanding of the SwiftUI App Lifecycle, we recommend the following articles:

 - https://peterfriese.dev/posts/ultimate-guide-to-swiftui2-application-lifecycle/
 - https://dev.to/sam_programiz/swiftui-app-life-cycle-2n68